ximdex/ximdex/INSTALLATION.md

 1. **Download Ximdex** package (https://github.com/XIMDEX/ximdex/archive/develop.zip) and expand it:
 	```
   	wget --no-check-certificate https://github.com/XIMDEX/ximdex/archive/develop.zip
-	unzip develop.zip
+	unzip develop.zip && rm develop.zip
   	```

 	or

 	```
   	curl -L https://github.com/XIMDEX/ximdex/archive/develop.zip > develop.zip
-	unzip develop.zip
+	unzip develop.zip && rm develop.zip
   	```

 	> You should end with a directory (i.e.: ximdex-develop) containing all the Ximdex files and directories.

-2. Open a terminal where ximdex has been unzipped and run the command:
+2. Open a terminal in the directory where ximdex has been unzipped and run the command:

 ```